dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 3.2.9**

+*   Fixed code that tries to get initials from the last name and created a PHP Notice if a volunteer enters only spaces for last name
+*   No longer allow people to enter only spaces for first or last name fields on the signup form (will show a required fields error when they submit the form)

 **Version 3.2.8**

 *   Fixed slot number display for admin single sheet view signups page